mongodb/specifications/source/auth/auth.rst

        "t" : "<security_token>"
    }
 |
-Note that `X-AMZ-Security-Token` is optional.
+Note that `X-AMZ-Security-Token` is required when using temporary credentials.
+When using regular credentials, it MUST be omitted.
 Each message above will be encoded as BSON V1.1 objects and sent to the peer as the value of ``payload``.
 Therefore, the SASL conversation would appear as:

 Client First